 Broth is made from meat with maybe a few bones thrown in.
 It is typically lighter and simmers for less time.

 In practice?
 Make bone-heavy stock and call it whatever you want.
 That’s what I do.
-The recipe I’m sharing is really more of a homemade chicken stock, but we call it broth because that’s what we call it and what most people are looking for, plus it’s what most recipes mention.
+The recipe I’m sharing is really more of a homemade chicken stock, but I also call it broth because that’s what most people are looking for, plus it’s what most recipes mention.
 The gelatin-rich result in this chicken stock recipe is what you want anyway.
 It’s way yummier.

 Look, I totally get it.
 Life is busy.
 Opening a box or can is easier than simmering bones for hours.
 I’ve been there too.
-But here’s the thing: making chicken broth is actually one of the easiest things you can do in the kitchen.
+But making chicken stock is actually one of the easiest things you can do in the kitchen.
 It’s almost entirely hands-off time.
 You throw everything in a pot, turn on the heat, and walk away.
 Come back hours later to pure magic.

-Beyond the ease, homemade broth is cheaper.
-Like, way cheaper.
+Beyond the ease, homemade stock is cheaper.
 You’re using bones and scraps that you’d probably throw away anyway.
 And if you buy whole chickens or rotisserie chickens (which you should, because they’re more economical), you’ve got bones left over after every meal.
 Toss them in a freezer bag until you’ve got enough for a batch of broth.
 Boom.
 Free food.

 The health benefits?
 Off the charts.
-Real chicken broth is packed with minerals, collagen, and gelatin that support your gut health, joint health, and immune system.
+Real chicken stock is packed with minerals, collagen, and gelatin that support your gut health, joint health, and immune system.

 What You Need